Fewer than 90 spots available for Fall 2025. Don't wait to apply!

-Prisma high schoolers earn all core credits required for entrance to college through an interdisciplinary curriculum that connects academics to pressing real-world problems:
+Prisma high schoolers earn all core credits required for entrance to college through an interdisciplinary curriculum that connects academics to pressing real-world problems.

-Instead of having dozens of teachers who each have hundreds of students, Prisma high schoolers are matched with a cohort of 20-25 kids, a small set of specialist learning coaches, & one mentor coach that they can stay with for multiple years.
-Specialist learning coaches in Math, Science, and the Humanties facilitate workshops aligned to the theme and give individualized feedback on learner projects.
+Instead of having dozens of teachers who each have hundreds of students, Prisma high schoolers are matched with a cohort of 20-25 peers, a small set of expert specialist teachers, and one mentor coach who they build a relationship with over multiple years.

-Mentor coaches meet 1:1 with each learner in their cohort and facilitate engaging daily stand up workshops that build community.
-97% of Prisma parents are happy with their learner's mentor coach.
+100% of Prisma parents are happy with their learner's mentor coach.
 We receive 100-500 applicants for any one coach we hire, so we select educators who are exceptionally talented at building motivating relationships with kids.
-100% of coaches are coming back next year, which means cohort and mentor bonds will be stronger than ever!
+And, 100% of coaches came back this year, which means cohort and mentor bonds are stronger than ever!

 “I like having a clear purpose for what I’m learning, instead of just being told ‘do this thing,'" says Aaron, 10th grader at Prisma.